 The Moores lived in a cramped and dank apartment in the building at 97 Orchard Street which became the New York Tenement Museum.

-Dave Favalora, Director of the New York Tenement Museum, said that the Orchard Street building consisted of 22 apartments holding 22 large families.
+Dave Favalora, Director of the New York Tenement Museum, speaking to IrishCentral in 2020, said that the Orchard Street building consisted of 22 apartments holding 22 large families.
 In total, as many as 80 people might have lived in the small building.